quinncomendant/restickler/README.md

 - Run back up and maintenance functions (forget, prune, and check) on a minimal interval schedule.
 E.g., schedule back up to every 3 hours with `-b 3`, and prune every 3 days with `-p 72`.
 - Skip if there has been no user activity since last back up (`-A`), if on battery power (`-B`), if tethered to an iOS hotspot (`-H`), or if internet is unreliable (`-I`) (macOS only).
-- Limit upload and download speed as a percentage of available bandwidth, e.g., `-u 50% -d 50%` (macOS only).
+- Limit upload and download speed as a percentage of available bandwidth, e.g., `-u 50% -d 50%`.
 - Test restoring a unique “canary” file after every back up.
 This verifies that back up and restore are working.
 - Receive notifications of errors and back up delays via [Healthchecks.io](https://healthchecks.io/) (optional).

 ## Install

 1. Install prerequisites: [restic](https://restic.readthedocs.io/en/latest/020_installation.html) and [jq](https://stedolan.github.io/jq/download/).
 Use [Homebrew](https://brew.sh/) to install on macOS: `brew install restic jq`
-2. Install the `restickler` script in `~/bin/`:
+2. Install the `restickler` script in `~/bin/` (or wherever you run scripts from):

     ```bash
     mkdir -p ~/bin